Joe Horn

 Joseph Horn (born January 16, 1972) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was selected by the Kansas City Chiefs in the fifth round of the 1996 NFL draft, and also played for the New Orleans Saints, the Atlanta Falcons, and the Memphis Mad Dogs of the Canadian Football League (CFL) and the Iowa Central Tritons.
+He was selected by the Kansas City Chiefs in the fifth round of the 1996 NFL draft, and also played for the New Orleans Saints, the Atlanta Falcons, and the Memphis Mad Dogs of the Canadian Football League (CFL).
 He played college football for the Itawamba Indians.
 After his playing career, he became an assistant coach at Northeast Mississippi Community College.

 Early life

 Horn attended Douglas Byrd High School in Fayetteville, North Carolina, where he played for legendary coach Bob Paroli.
 He stood out as a quarterback, tailback, wide receiver, and punter.
 He was only voted to the Mid-South 4A All-Star team as a punter.
 Horn was also a standout basketball player in which he started every game for the Douglas Byrd Eagles as a point guard.
 Horn nearly signed with the University of South Carolina and had offers from other Division I programs.
 However, his academic performance and SAT score were insufficient for Division I schools.